-In this attack, the attacker compromised the email accounts of both the target organization and of its suppliers.
-The attacker first compromised an email account of an accountant who works at the account payable department of the target organization.
+In this attack, the attacker compromised the email accounts of both the target organisation and of its suppliers.
+The attacker first compromised an email account of an accountant who works at the account payable department of the target organisation.
 From there, he conducted extensive reconnaissance to gather information, such as billing cadence, approval chain, and email threads related to invoices.

-Figure 1: The attacker used the supplier’s compromised account (Sajid) to hijack an email thread, asking the target organization to stop payment to the original bank account.
+Figure 1: The attacker used the supplier’s compromised account (Sajid) to hijack an email thread, asking the target organisation to stop payment to the original bank account.

 Figure 2: Attacker continued to compromise another supplier’s account (Steven) and use it to hijack other email thread, asking Afsal who works at the account payable department to initiate payment to the bank account controlled by the attacker.

 This is how sophisticated a supplier fraud attack is.
 With Proofpoint Advanced BEC Defense, we caught this attack in time and stopped a potential loss of millions of dollars.

 Advanced BEC Defense analysed the header data and uncovered that the attacker was operating from a Nigerian IP space and that he utilised a compromised GoDaddy mail infrastructure to hijack the original thread posing as Sajid.
 Our enhanced BEC detection engine also identified the inconsistent reply-to pivot, as well as multiple lookalike accounts inserted in the CC field— both are emerging BEC tactics.
 Furthermore, in the message body, it detected words and phrases that implied urgency and that required financial transactions.
 Piecing every detail together, we detected and blocked this complex supplier invoicing fraud attack.